derefr/redis-structured-multi/README.md

       end
     end

 Under the covers, this is a single Redis pipeline.
-Even though we're able to do things like `left_handed && right_handed`, or `set_members + other_set_members`, we're really just transforming promises into other promises.
+Even though we're able to do things like `redis_bool && other_redis_bool`, or `redis_set_members + static_set_members`, we're really just transforming promises into other promises.
 Here's the strategy:

 1. Execute a bunch of Redis commands; receive promises in exchange.
 2. Build the structure you want out of data you have, plus these promises.